Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 ```

 You can see I'm using a cast for initializing the `eadk_rect_t`, I don't know if
-there's a better syntax for it in C, but this one is working and is efficient so
+there's a better syntax for it in C, but this one is working and is efficient,
-I just use it.
+so I just use it.

 An `eadk_rect_t` has 4 fields: x index, y index, width, height.
 Their order is
 similar to the Python `fill_rect` function.